shvaber/da-mongodb/README.md

 - **exec/dbsize.sh** - a script to get size of all DBs created by user in DirectAdmin
 - **exec/dbusage.sh** - a script to get count of all DBs created by user in DirectAdmin

-# It is REQUIRE to re-save User Package or the user's account and set up how much databases it can handle.
+# It is REQUIRE
+- to re-save User Package or the user's account and set up how much databases it can handle.
 Including the user "admin"
+- needs to install mongodb module for PHP to run mongoadmin and plugin using standart DA way.
+Like this one: https://www.interserver.net/tips/kb/custom-php-modules-directadmin/

 # License